Boeing X-45

-The Boeing X-45 unmanned combat air vehicle is a concept demonstrator for a next generation of completely autonomous military aircraft, developed by Boeing's Phantom Works.
+The Boeing X-45 unmanned combat air vehicle is a concept demonstrator for a "next generation" of completely autonomous military aircraft, developed by Boeing's Phantom Works.
 Manufactured by Boeing Integrated Defense Systems, the X-45 was a part of DARPA's J-UCAS project.

+After McDonnell Douglas merged with Boeing, the stealth knowledge from Bird of Prey was carried straight into Boeing Phantom Works, which designed the X-45 UCAV.
+Boeing itself has stated that Bird of Prey “paved the way” for the X-45 by proving out stealth shaping and construction methods.

 Development

 Boeing developed the X-45 from research gathered during the development of the Bird of Prey.
 The X-45 features an extremely low-profile dorsal intake placed near the leading edge of the aircraft.
 The center fuselage is blended into a swept lambda wing, with a small exhaust outlet.
 It has no vertical control surfaces — split ailerons near each wingtip function as asymmetric air brakes, providing rudder control, much as in Northrop's flying wings.

 Removing the pilot and its associated facilities from the aircraft dramatically reduces the aircraft's cost.
 Ground-based pilots execute the higher level decisions, but the mechanical flying of the aircraft is autonomous.